BCNU Mental Health Strategy: Working towards a better system for all British Columbians

 In 2013, BCNU embarked on a journey to examine, understand and influence the delivery of mental health care in British Columbia, based on the knowledge, experience, and unique perspectives of BC nurses.
 Since then, the goals of the Mental Health Strategy have evolved to align with existing strategic initiatives, focusing on improving care for patients, creating safer workplaces, and ensuring accessible mental health supports for our members.

 The BCNU Mental Health Strategy is made up of a number of initiatives and programs, some well-established, and others in development.
 In 2019, BCNU achieved a victory when WorkSafeBC amended the Worker’s Compensation Act to include nurses in what is referred to as “presumptive legislation”.
-This inclusion makes it easier for a nurse diagnosed with a mental condition to access compensation though WorkSafeBC.
+This inclusion makes it easier for a nurse diagnosed with a mental condition to access compensation through WorkSafeBC.
 This had previously only been available to police, fire and ambulance paramedics.
 The ultimate goal of the Strategy is to work towards a better system for all British Columbians.

 Personal Resilience Education